spolisar/Fitness/pages/Isometric.md

 - Yielding
 	- Holding a position or weight for a set time or until weakening/dropping form
 	- examples: plank, L-sit, bridge holds
-		-
-		-
-		-
+- Overcoming
 	- Trying to push or pull against an immovable force
 	- Examples: Pushing a wall, bending steel
 -